MaWiMa/CCS/en/Changing_Canadian_Schools-013.md

 regular trouble, and all the things a person does when they are growing up.
-When you are in a segregated setting nobody else wants to talk to you, nobody wants to have (from page 14) any thing to do with you except the people that you have daily contact with.
+When you are in a segregated setting nobody else wants to talk to you, nobody wants to have (from page 14) anything to do with you except the people that you have daily contact with.

 [Copy of the originalpage](/copies-from-original/CCS013.png)|[complete copy of Changing Canadian Schools](/copies-from-original/BestCopy_Changing_Canadian_Schools_Perspectives_on_Disability_and_Inclusion.pdf)|[next page](Changing_Canadian_Schools-014)|[all pages of the transscript] (/pages/en/)